SIQUIJOR ISLAND: YOUR ULTIMATE TRAVEL GUIDE

 the port at Siquijor island serving Dumaguete – Siquijor

 There are two ferry terminals on the westward side of the island: Siquijor town and Larena.
-At the end of the pier of each you’ll find waiting touts and tricycles.
+At the end of the pier of each, you’ll find waiting for touts and tricycles.

 Click here my Itinerary and Budget in my latest Travel to Siquijor Island

 Siquijor is a tourist friendly place, they offer a wide array of selection of places to stay even for budget travelers.
 While it would be nice to book your hotel in advance, it is relatively easy to get a home to rest while on the Island.
 The minute you get in at the port, you can take a tricycle to take you to different resorts and they will wait for you while choosing your hotel.

 One Sunset View Hotel

 There are many things that one can do at Siquijor even just for a day trip.
 Apart from enjoying the beaches, you can ride a tricycle to see the beautiful tourist spots of the Island.
 For those who love historical places, you can visit the old churches of the island which tells amazing stories of the past.These places are also for free, very ideal for budget travelers.
 You can also do the Tarzan jump at Cambugahay Falls, and much more.

 Rent a Motorbike.
 It is possible to rent a motorbike for 280- 350PHP/day (gas not included) from either pier or in some shops near hotels.
 Before hiring, check if helmets are included and if price per day means 24 hours or i.e. 8AM to 6PM (some resorts require you to return the motorbike before sunset).
 You won’t bear to leave your passport with the tenant, they accept even just an Identification Card.